 You can find the population at the U.S. Census Bureaus web site; check it as you start to read this post and then when you finish to get an idea of how rapidly the population is growing (http://www.census.gov/ipc/www/popclockworld.html).

-What is astounding is that in the next hour, about 8600 people will be added to Earth and in the next year over 75 million will be added.
-This is about two “Californias” (see Table 1 below).
-That means that water and food and jobs and all the things that go into living in the 21st century have to be created for all these people.
-And it is not just next year, it is each subsequent year and the numbers keep rising exponentially.
+What is astounding is that in the next hour, about 8600 people will be added to Earth.
+In the next year over 75 million will be added–about two “Californias” (see Table 1 below).
+That means that water and food and jobs, all the things that go into living in the 21st century, have to be created for all these people.
+And it is not just next year, it is each subsequent year.
+And, the numbers keep rising exponentially.
 In only 4 years we will have added 309 million people, another “United States”!